-As at September 30, 2023, the Company had not yet achieved profitable operations, had a working capital deficiency of \$1,529,733 (December 31, 2022: working capital deficiency of \$118,754).
-For the nine months ended September 30, 2023 the Company incurred a net loss of \$3,455,183 (nine months ended September 30, 2022: \$6,950,556), had cash outflow from operations of \$2,224,364 (nine months ended September 30, 2022: \$8,128,335), had accumulated losses of \$79,548,052 (December 31, 2022: \$76,092,869) and expects to incur future losses in the development of its business.
+As at December 31, 2024, the Company had not yet achieved profitable operations, had a working capital deficiency of \$3,967,871 (December 31, 2023: working capital deficiency of \$2,549,963).
+For the year ended December 31, 2024 the Company incurred a net loss of \$2,610,683 (2023: \$6,065,416), had cash outflow from operations of \$1,138,490 (2023: \$3,436,672), had accumulated losses of \$82,753,631 (2023: \$82,158,285) and expects to incur future losses in the development of its business.
 These items represent material uncertainties which cast significant doubt about the ability of the Company to continue as a going concern.
 The Company is in the process of exploring its properties and has not yet determined whether these properties contain economically recoverable reserves.
-The continued operations of the Company are dependent upon the discovery of economically recoverable reserves, the ability of the Company to obtain the financing to complete the necessary exploration and development of such property and upon attaining future profitable production or proceeds from disposition of the properties.
+The continued operations of the Company are dependent upon the discovery of economically recoverable reserves, the ability of the Company to obtain the financing to complete the necessary exploration and development of such properties.
 Management is actively pursuing additional sources of financing, and while it has been successful in doing so in the past, there can be no assurance it will be able to do so in the future.

-As at September 30, 2023 the Company is committed to incur \$5,443,541 in eligible exploration expenditures of expenses as required under the flowthrough share offerings during 2022.
-These expenses must be incurred prior to December 31, 2023.
+As at December 31, 2024 the Company was committed to incur \$2,397,850 in eligible exploration expenditures of expenses as required under the flow-through share offerings during 2023, which were to be incurred prior to December 31, 2024.
+The Company did not meet its expenditure requirement for the year ended December 31, 2024, by approximately \$1,942,557.